hellbent/vscode-faust/README.md

 ![Faust Logo](images/faust-logo.png)

-This is a simple extension that provides syntax highlighting of [Faust](http://faust.grame.fr/) source files.
+This is a simple extension that provides syntax highlighting of [Faust](http://faust.grame.fr/) source files as well as snippets for the core language and built-in libraries.

 ![Screenshot](images/screenshot.png)

 ## Features

 * Syntax highlighting of the [Faust programming language](http://faust.grame.fr/Documentation/)
+* Snippets support for the core language and default libraries.

 ## Requirements